DJCO59/Pup-Treat-Calculator/README.md

-# 🐶 Pup’s Treat Calculator
+# 🐶 Treat-O-Meter

-A playful web app that answers the age-old question:
+The official Treat-O-Meter by Two Pups LLC.
-**How many cute behaviors must a pup perform to earn their treats?**
+Maximizing treat output around the world, one wiggle at a time.

 **Live Demo:** https://djco59.github.io/Pup-Treat-Calculator/